Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Infrared technologies

-There are two main types of Infrared heating technologies: Near Infrared (NIR) and Far Infrared (FIR).
+There are two main types of infrared heating technologies: Short Wave Infrared and Long Wave Infrared.

 Reducing your risk

-Follow these guidelines when implementing an FIR heating system:
+Follow these guidelines when implementing a Long Wave Infrared:

 • Only install products with the relevant CE marking.
 CE marking shows that a product meets European safety standards and is still recognised in the UK.